aleph-im/pyaleph/deployment/docker-demo/README.md

 https://infura.io/ provides an easy access to Ethereum with a free plan.

-[Geth](https://geth.ethereum.org/) can be used to run an Ethereum node.
+[Geth](https://geth.ethereum.org/) can be used to run an Ethereum node yourself.

 Update your `config.yml`, section `ethereum` adequately.